 In terms of our featured villains, they’re greatly handled as a threat to our heroes.
 Persuader, Mano and Tharok were more than well-equipped to serve as opposition for our protagonists, even as Mano serves as de facto leader before they get to their remaining comrades.
 Once Emerald Empress and Valdius are reunited, they’re nearly unstoppable as a whole unit.
 Sure, it is a satisfying moment when the Justice League ultimately defeat each of Sarya’s cohorts (only for Emerald Empress and her Eye to nearly undo their progress), but each member is able to display a great deal of skills that helps to serve as a proper challenge.
 The team’s motivation is a bit basic (since Mano and Emerald Empress are a devious couple in the 31st Century), yet it becomes understandable once the source of their incentive for their time-traveling rescue mission is revealed.
 Later on, Sarya’s endgame makes some sense in that there won’t be any Earth-based superhero team to oppose them once they get back to their time period.
 Most likely, some form of thought went into that strategy since she figures that a batch of humanity would have survived and lingered on to prosper just enough 1,000 years after the forced Supernova, from which she and her cohorts would rule over in some form.
 A certain madness can be felt from Emerald Empress (and by extension her teammates) where that plan is short-sighted since it’s meant to permanently take both the Justice League & the Legion of Super-Heroes out of the equation, since there’s no mention of what they hope to do in lording their power once they reach their new future.
 Despite that, the villains were nicely done and executed very well, ranging from nice performances from their voice actors to some good writing that allows them to be a legitimate opposition for our heroes to go up against.

 As far as the rest of the Justice League members are concerned, they hold their supporting roles really well.
 Mister Terrific took advantage of his scenes and stood out in an exciting way, ranging from the use of his T-Spheres to even showing off some nice hand-to-hand combat skills.
 He didn’t get much of an opportunity to show off his genius intellect, but that’s somewhat understandable given his position within the story here.
 Meanwhile, the Trinity are solidified in their roles, given that they’re the most well-known figures in DC history.
 Batman gets to partially play detective here while overseeing Miss Martian’s attempts at joining their ranks, Wonder Woman is a confident Amazon throughout with good-intended kindness for her teammates & a warrior’s drive to deliver to her foe, while Superman is the most solidified out of all.
-This may have be intentional considering that this film was released after viewers had just wrapped up a recent two-part tale that focused on him, but the Fatal Five taking out the Man of Steel fairly early on in order to make things even more tricky for our heroes.
+This may have be intentional considering that this film was released after viewers had just wrapped up a recent two-part tale that focused on him, but the Fatal Five taking out the Man of Steel fairly early on in order to make things even more tricky for our heroes was strategic enough from a narrative perspective.
 Make no mistake, Persuader, Mano & Tharok were more able capable of holding their own until they finally rescued the rest of their team.
 Even Emerald Empress with her powered-up Eye is capable of taking Superman out of the equation.
 Essentially, Superman only has two major fight scenes: his initial encounter against the Fatal Five and his duel against Validus during the climax.
 Overall, the Trinity’s limited use is respectable since this isn’t their story.
 Like Kevin Michael Richardson with his performance as Mister Terrfic, Kevin Conroy, Susan Eisenberg and Geroge Newbern handle themselves as professionals.
 In the end, all four of them helped the story flow really nicely.

 Finally, let’s get into the relationship between our featured pair and how the movie handles their mental problems.
 With Jessica and Thomas as our two main leads, the films shows them dealing with their struggles against their own forms of mental illness.
 Cruz developed Agoraphobia from her survivor’s guilt and constantly faces a daily struggle just to get up out of her own home.
 Meanwhile, Kallor’s Schizophrenia (as I mentioned) was inspired from the Volume 3 run of JSA as he has moments where he can’t think straight, one particular scene of abnormal behavior (a.k.a. his Austin Power-esque, as said in the commentary, nude moment in the pharmacy) and even a few spikes of strange speech.
 I suppose his own codename for Jessica as “Limelight” could serve as a false belief (another symptom of Schizophrenia), but he does refer to Portland, Oregon as “Twenty-One Bridges”.
-In terms of how these two helped each other through their own, Cruz serves as a comforting soul for Star Boy so that he can properly inform our heroes so what they’re up against and get to know him better.
+In terms of how these two helped each other through their own mental struggles, Cruz serves as a comforting soul for Star Boy so that he can properly inform our heroes as to what they’re up against and get to know him better.
 In return, Thomas helps Jessica feel more worthy with herself and to not let her tragic past control her life.
 Their partnership does feel genuine throughout as it develops during their time in Portland and in Thomas’ mind, which is then solidified by the time the Sun is about to be torn apart.
 Even though I’m not a mental health expert, my research did point me in the direction that these two felt genuine with their respective psychosis and it works in that aspect.

 Overall, this is a quaint good time to be had.
 While not exactly standing out in a significant way, there’s still some quality elements present in this movie.
 Timm’s familiar animation style continues to be a comforting watch, the voice cast comes off as solid, the action set pieces have several entertaining flavors and the narrative never gets too big for its own good.
 It has a bit of a juggling act with giving the proper spotlight to its featured Green Lantern, Legionnaire and main villains, but it mostly handles this task fairly well within the story and gives nice representation to the mental illness community.
 Not to mention, there’s some nice music cues to Bruce Timm fans with nods to the themes from Batman: TAS, Superman: TAS and both Justice League cartoons.
 It’s an extra cherry on top that helps secure a recommendation now and in the future.